June057/Node.js-Best-Practices/README.md

 Otherwise: Naive use of child processes could result in remote command execution or shell injection attacks due to malicious user input passed to an unsanitized system command.

-🔗 Read More: Be cautious when working with child processes